scorestack/scorestack/docs/deployment/medium.md

 - `elasticsearch1`, `elasticsearch2`, `elasticsearch3`: Elasticsearch master-eligible data nodes
 - `elasticsearch4`: An Elasticsearch coordinating-only node
 - `kibana`: The Kibana server
-- `logstash`: The Logstash server
-- `nginx`: An nginx server that proxies public requests to Kibana, Logstash, and the Elasticsearch cluster.
+- `nginx`: An nginx server that proxies public requests to Kibana and the Elasticsearch cluster.
 Also used as an SSH jump box.

 GCP Deployment
 --------------